go-zen-chu/gae-fitbit-go/README.md

 # GAE Fitbit Go

-GAE App for getting your own sleep & activity data from fitbit.
+GAE App for getting your own sleep & activity data from fitbit and post it to google calendar